levijb/Exploratory_Text_Analytics_Project/Data Files/README.md

+CSV files that were greater than 25 mb are compressed in .zip format
-Note: The TOKENS table is too large to upload to GitHub.
+Note: The compressed TOKENS table is too large to upload to GitHub.